Infinitism: Epistemological infinitism

-Infinitism, the view, for example, of Peter D. Klein, challenges this consensus, referring back to work of Paul Moser (1984) and John Post (1987).
+Infinitism, the view, for example, of Peter D. Klein, challenges this consensus, referring back to the work of Paul Moser (1984) and John Post (1987).
 In this view, the evidential ancestry of a justified belief must be infinite and non-repeating, which follows from the conjunction of two principles that Klein sees as having straightforward intuitive appeal: "The Principle of Avoiding Circularity" and "The Principle of Avoiding Arbitrariness."

 The Principle of Avoiding Circularity (PAC) is stated as follows: "For all x, if a person, S, has a justification for x, then for all y, if y is in the evidential ancestry of x for S, then x is not in the evidential ancestry of y for S." PAC says that the proposition to be justified cannot be a member of its own evidential ancestry, which is violated by coherence theories of justification.

 The Principle of Avoiding Arbitrariness (PAA) is stated as follows: "For all x, if a person, S, has a justification for x, then there is some reason, r1, available to S for x; and there is some reason, r2, available to S for r1; etc." PAA says that in order to avoid arbitrariness, for any proposition x to be justified for an epistemological agent, there must be some reason r available to the agent; this reason will in turn require the same structure of justification, and so on ad infinitum.
 Foundationalist theories can only avoid arbitrariness by claiming that some propositions are self-justified.
 But if a proposition is its own justification (e.g. coherentism), then it is a member of its own evidential ancestry, and the structure of justification is circular.

 In this view, the conjunction of both PAC and PAA leaves infinitism as the only alternative to skepticism.

 The Availability of Reasons: Klein also relies on the notion of "availability".
 In other words, a reason must be available to the subject in order for it to be a candidate for justification.
 There are two conditions that need to be satisfied in order for a reason to be available: objectively and subjectively.